2013–14 NBA season

 The 2013–14 NBA season was the 68th season of the National Basketball Association (NBA).
 The regular season began on October 29, 2013, with the Indiana Pacers hosting a game against the Orlando Magic followed by the 2012–13 NBA champions Miami Heat hosting a game against the Chicago Bulls followed by the Los Angeles Lakers hosting a game against the Los Angeles Clippers.
 The 2014 NBA All-Star Game was played on February 16, 2014, at the Smoothie King Center in New Orleans.
 Cleveland's Kyrie Irving won the NBA All-Star Game Most Valuable Player Award.
 The regular season ended on April 16, 2014, and the playoffs began on April 19, 2014, and ended on June 15, 2014, with the San Antonio Spurs defeating the Miami Heat in five games to win the 2014 NBA Finals.

+The season has notoriety attached for the fact that heralded big-market franchises Lakers, Knicks and Celtics all failed to make the playoffs for the first time in NBA history.

 Transactions

 Free agency

 Free agency negotiation started on July 1, 2013, with players being able to sign starting July 10, after the July moratorium ended.